-7.1 How many $\pi$ -electrons are there in the bold region of the H2Pc molecule in compound 1 shown above?
+7.1 GIVE the number of $\pi$ -electrons in the bold region of the H2Pc molecule in compound 1 shown above.

 Pcs containing one or two metal ions are called metallo-phthalocyanines (MPcs) and they exhibit different geometries as given above.